DillonAd/purescript-by-example-env/README.md

 ## Usage

-All environments require that Docker be installed.
+ - All environments require that Docker be installed.
+ - All `<location-of-purscript-project>` parameters need to be abolute paths

 ### Windows